 The Bank is exposed to various types of risk owing to the nature of its business activities, and, like other financial institutions, is exposed to the symptoms and effects of domestic and global economic conditions and other factors that could adversely affect its business, financial condition, and operating results.
-These risks include credit, operational, liquidity, interest rate, investment, capital adequacy, operational, reputational, compliance and strategic risk, and many of these cannot be directly controlled by the Bank.
+These risks include strategic and business, credit, market, liquidity and funding, capital adequacy, operational, reputational, regulatory and legal, and many of these cannot be directly controlled by the Bank.
 The Bank's strategic pillar of prudent risk management is a key component of its long-term sustainable profitable success.